silash35/silash35.github.io/src/resources/scss/readme.md

 ### 3-globals

 This folder contains CSS selectors that point directly to HTML tags, that is, without class IDs or, etc. Here is a great place to normalize the style of the elements between different browsers, if necessary.
-The content of these files will be at the beginning of the generated CSS.

 Each file contains style for only one HTML tag.